irtnog/salt-states/STYLE.md

 # IRTNOG Salt Style Guide

+This document describes rules and guidelines for how state formulas, comments, and commit messages are formatted.
+This leads to more readable code/messages that are easier to follow when reading formulas or looking through the project history.
 For more information about change management procedures, see TODO.
 The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in
 [RFC 2119](http://www.rfc-editor.org/rfc/rfc2119.txt).
 The keywords "DANGER", "WARNING", and "CAUTION" in this document are to be interpreted as described in